MambetniyazovAmir/MambetniyazovAmir/README.md

 - 👋 Hi, I’m @MambetniyazovAmir
-- 👀 I’m interested in Android Mobile Applications and kotlin.
+- 👀 I’m interested in Laravel Project and PHP.
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning microservices architecture.
-- 💞️ I’m looking to collaborate on Android Projects
+- 💞️ I’m looking to collaborate on Laravel Projects
 - 📫 How to reach me ...

 <!---